hiamdebsi/Project_3-Visualize_Me_Captain/README.md

   * Moderate relationship: 0.5<  r<sup>2</sup> < 0.7
   * Strong relationship:  r<sup>2</sup> >= 0.7

-As one reviews the plots, over the expanse of the approximated three year period, one can notice some correlations by viewing the Pearson ‘r-squared’ value.
+As one reviews the scatter plots, one can notice some correlations by viewing the Pearson ‘r-squared’ value.
 The daily maximum temperature presents a strong possibility of a correlation with the stock close prices, given that the r<sup>2</sup> value is greater than 0.9.
 As well, there is a moderate possibility of a correlation with the maximum temperature and volume, with an r<sup>2</sup> value greater than 0.5.
-However, these correlations may adjust slightly depending on the stock that is chosen for the production of the charts.
+However, these correlations may adjust slightly depending on the stock that is chosen.

 We do have to note that Pearson’s r-squared correlation uses a linear regression model.
-Some of the plots for the data appear non-linear and an alternative correlation method should be used for accuracy.
+Some of the plots for the data appear non-linear and an alternative correlation method could be used for accuracy.

 # Conclusions
 Based on the findings obtained, we accept the null hypothesis declared of Weather (Max Temp) correlates to the local HQs of NYC stock exchanges during January 2018 to October 2021.